 An aging population has created a hiring boom in the healthcare industry.
-Employment of medical and health services managers could see growth of 23 percent through 2022, according to the U.S. Bureau of Labor Statistics.* Median annual salaries for this type of role, which vary by region and responsibility, were $96,540 in May 2016.*
+Employment of medical and health services managers could see growth of 20% through 2026, according to the U.S. Bureau of Labor Statistics.* Median annual salaries for this type of role, which vary by region and responsibility, were $96,540 in May 2016.*

 With a degree in patient safety and quality healthcare from SNHU, you'll possess the skills to be considered for positions such as compliance director, patient safety representative, patient safety manager, and quality and patient safety specialist, becoming the voice for patients across organizations.

 The patient safety and quality healthcare degree curriculum combines the operational, ethics and policy side of SNHU's healthcare administration degrees with the analysis and strategies required to become a specialist in patient advocacy.
 Courses are taught by leading professionals in the healthcare administration and patient safety fields.

 SNHU's bachelor's in patient safety and quality program includes: